jschaves/very-simple-wp-statistics-bars/README.txt

 Donate link: https://www.paypal.me/jschaves
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Very Simple WordPress Statistics
+Very Simple WP Statistics

 == Description ==

-Very Simple WordPress Statistics is a plugin to create customized statistics easily by means of a simple form.
+Very Simple WP Statistics is a plugin to create customized statistics easily by means of a simple form.

 This is how it works: